 One of the fun exercises I did as a child was to create my own animal species in my sketchbook.
 Drawing from a reference, I would combine the craziest parts of different animals together to make up a new animal and give it a name.
-20 years later, I'm still doing the same thing.
+Twenty years later, I'm still doing the same thing.

-The following assets were used during the production of this tutorial.
+The following assets were used during the production of this tutorial:

-Once you've got the croc's head cut out, copy the croc layer and paste it above the frog layer and label this layer
+Once you've got the croc's head cut out, copy the croc layer and paste it above the frog layer, and label this layer

 You'll notice that there's still some work to do as the croc's eye is visible and the colour doesn't match with the frog.